briandipalma/custom-elements-hack-day/README.md

 <caplin-tile currencyPair="EURUSD" amount="6000"></caplin-tile>
 ```

 Adding one of our FxTiles became as easy as adding some markup.
-All the logic of creating a tile was encapsulated within our `CaplinTile` class.
+The `CaplinTile` Custom Element encapsulates all the logic of creating a tile.

 ```javascript
 var CaplinTilePrototype = Object.create(HTMLElement.prototype);